ednguyenn/receipt_manager/README.md

-Receipt Manager is a flask web application built to showcase AWS expertise using a containerized deployment approach.
-It enables users to upload, store, and search for receipts using AWS services and natural language queries.
+Receipt Manager is a Flask web application designed as a showcase deployment using Amazon ECS and containerization.
+This app demonstrates expertise in AWS services and cloud architecture through a seamless integration of microservices for receipt management.

 **Functionality**